What are eating problems?

 Take the next step: Make the connection.

 Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for eating disorders.
 If eating problems are affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

 - Your local VA Medical Center or Vet Center.
 VA specializes in the care and treatment of Veterans.

 - A spiritual or religious adviser

-Explore these resources for more information about eating problems in Veterans.
+Explore these resources for more information about Veterans with eating problems.

-Learn more about the possible associations between eating problems and other issues such as stress and anxiety, depression, problems with drugs, posttraumatic stress, and bipolar disorder.
+Learn more about what you can do if you are experiencing specific concerns related to eating problems, such as stress and anxiety, depression, problems with drugs, posttraumatic stress, and bipolar disorder.